 As part of a major preservation project in the early 2000s, the Roberto Marinho Foundation sought ways to improve access to the summit while meeting strict environmental objectives.

 The foundation, a member of the U.N.
 Sustainable Development Solutions Network, studied nearly two dozen proposals before selecting Otis.
-We installed three energy-efficient Gen2® lifts and four advanced outdoor escalators.
+We installed three energy-efficient Gen2® elevators and four advanced outdoor escalators.

-With its coated flat-steel belts and ReGen® drive, the Gen2 lift uses 75 percent less energy than a conventional geared lift without regen technology.
+With its coated flat-steel belts and ReGen® drive, the Gen2 elevator uses 75 percent less energy than a conventional geared elevator without regen technology.
 And the Gen2 system’s quiet operation doesn’t disturb the tranquility of the mountaintop.

 Our outdoor escalators are designed to withstand severe weather conditions.
 And to save electricity and reduce wear and tear, sensors suspend operation when the escalators aren’t in use.

-The lift hoistways are concealed among the park’s trees, and the escalators follow the contours of the mountain.
+The elevator hoistways are concealed among the park’s trees, and the escalators follow the contours of the mountain.